 What’s Been Preserved, and What’s Been Updated

-What’s been added is everything a contemporary household expects.
-The current owners’ more recent renovation, centered on a major kitchen project completed around 2018, brought the living spaces fully up to date without disturbing the historic fabric.
 A chef’s kitchen with an oversized island, professional appliances, and a walk-in pantry that opens to a stone terrace.
 A primary suite with a marble spa bath and custom dressing closets.
 A finished lower level configured for media, fitness, and recreation.
-The cumulative effect is a home that lives the way contemporary buyers live and entertain, inside a property that hasn’t lost any of what makes it architecturally significant.
+The cumulative effect is a home that lives the way contemporary buyers live and entertain.
+And it sits inside a property that hasn’t lost any of what makes it architecturally significant.

 Full photography of the renovation and the original Chapman & Frazer details is available at 142craftsroad.com.